RobTillaart/float16/README.md

 #### Breaking change 0.2.0

 Version 0.2.0 has a breaking change as a conversion bug has been found.
+See for details in issue #10.
 For some specific values the mantissa overflowed when the float 16 was assigned a value to.
 This overflow was not detected / corrected.

+During the analysis of this bug it became clear that the sub-normal numbers were also implemented correctly.
+This is fixed too in 0.2.0.

+There is still an issue 0 versus -0

-This makes all pre-0.2.0 version obsolete.
+**This makes all pre-0.2.0 version obsolete.**
-See for details in issue #10.

 ## Specifications